 - To ensure quality control, instructors cannot confer ranks which are equal to, or greater than, their own.

-- Ideally, only one person holds the rank of jūdan, who awards the rank of kudan to one heir-apparent, who is automatically promoted to jūdan upon the previous jūdan's death.
+- Ideally, there is only one jūdan, who confers the rank of kudan to only one heir-apparent, who is automatically promoted to jūdan upon the previous jūdan's death.

 - This basically never happens, anywhere in the world, and causes much political in-fighting which drives people apart.